f5devcentral/f5-agility-labs-cert/docs/class2/modules/module05.rst

 4. First, let’s check to see if the server is responding to HTTP on port 80.
 On the BIG-IP in an SSH window:

    a.
 Do a **<ctrl-c>** to escape out of **tcpdump**, if you are still
       in it, and use **curl** to test the server.
-You should get output akin to whats below.
+You should get output similar to to whats below.

 .. code::

    curl –i <server ip of a pool member

-You should get output akin to what is below.
+You should get output similar to what is below.
 The **-i** switch tells **curl** to output the HTTP header information also.

 .. code::